This entry covers ...

 Nevada: The ethics opinions of the Nevada Bar Association are published in the Nevada Lawyer.
-They are included in the Nevada Lawyer Online section of the Nevada Bar Web site.
+They are also included in the Ethics Opinions section of the Nevada Bar Web site.

 New York: Ethics opinions issued by the New York State Bar Association, the Association of the Bar of the City of New York, the New York County Lawyers' Association and the Nassau County Bar Association are published in Opinions: Committees on Professional Ethics, etc. (Oceana Publishing) from their first opinions through about early 1995.
 Ethics opinions of those same Associations are published in Mary Daly's The New York Code of Professional Responsibility: Opinions, Commentary & Caselaw (also Oceana) from 1990 to almost current.

 You can find most ethics opinions by the New York State Bar Association and the New York County Lawyers' Association on their respective Web sites.
 For opinions not available online, call ABCNY (212-382-6713) or NYCLA (212-267-6646, ext.
 205).

 Westlaw's NYETH-EO database has opinions by the NY State, City & County Bars (back to 1977, 1986 and December 1979, respectively), and Lexis has opinions from New York State (ETHICS;NYBAR) and City (ETHICS;NYCBAR) Bars.
 You can get copies of opinions from the books from the www.abcny.org/Library/index.htm or NYCLA libraries; members can get copies from the New York Law Institute (212-732-8720) for cheaper.